ruckstack/ruckstack.github.io/_pages/docs/server/restart.md

 ## Overview

-The `system-control restart` command allows you restart services and containers.
+The `/path/to/your/executable restart` command allows you restart services and containers.

 **Remember:** there should generally be very little reason to have to restart services or containers manually.
 Ruckstack can automatically detect problematic containers and will automatically restart them, and containers